 - CA DoJ approved

 Popular and durable.
-For the size and the amount of space inside, it’s a great buy at the price.
+For the size and the amount of space inside, it’s a great buy at this price and isn’t far from being the best budget gun safe on the market.

 Every responsible gun owner needs a gun safe.
 Guns are deadly weapons and extremely dangerous in the wrong hands, your children or a thief.
 Homeowners could prevent almost all firearm accidents by taking the proper precautions.
 When keeping guns secure, proper storage in the form a gun safe can be the most effective way pf preventing accidents.